Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

-A more pronounced distinction emerged in real-world conditions prone to severe drift.
-In environments with uneven terrain (such as parking lot) or changing flooring (house with both wood and carpet), wheel slippage led to large odometry errors which we could not quantitatively measure.
-While our model's belief-driven map gradually lost metric alignment with the ground truth, it remained operational: the agent could continue exploring and reliably reach goal observations.
-Moreover, the system tolerated temporary sensor failures; when odometry, camera, or LiDAR streams were restarted after a failure, the agent resumed operation without requiring reinitialisation.
-By contrast, Frontier-based exploration, relying on Nav2, failed under these conditions: once drift accumulated, maps became inconsistent and unusable, restarting the odometry was not an option, preventing further navigation.
-Consequently, no quantitative comparison with Frontiers was possible in the house or garage scenarios.
+A more pronounced distinction emerges in environments prone to severe drift.
+In the parking lot (uneven, sandy terrain) and the bedroom (mixed wood and carpet flooring), wheel slippage caused large odometry errors that could not be quantified.
+Under these conditions, AIMAPP's belief-driven map gradually lost metric alignment with the ground truth, yet the agent remained operational: it could continue exploring and reliably reach goal observations, provided that the goal was not estimated to lie beyond a wall.
+The system also tolerates temporary sensor failures; when odometry, camera, or LiDAR streams were restarted after a failure, the agent resumed operation without requiring reinitialisation.

-In summary, AIMAPP achieves drift performance comparable to that of ground truth odometry in controlled environments and demonstrates superior robustness under severe real-world conditions where baseline methods often fail.
-Its ability to remain functional, even with misaligned maps or sensor resets, highlights the practical resilience of the framework.
-However, future work should address long-term metric consistency for industrial usage.